#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 34:40 You can actually generate the next value when it's wanted, not a moment sooner, which means you only ever have one value in memory sometimes.

-34:49 You come up with any arbitrary name for when you access it for each thing in iterable and name thing, whatever you want, and then use it directly in your code.
+34:49 You come up with any arbitrary name for when you access it for each thing in iterable, name a thing, whatever you want, and then use it directly in your code.

 35:25 And kind of read it cursor style, potentially stop talking to the database halfway through.

-35:30 If I only need it, I don't need the rest of the data.
+35:29 If I want to need it, I don't need the rest of the data.

 36:04 Right.